» About MU at Ft. Bragg

 6. Is there any financial aid available to service members?

 Yes!
 All active duty service members can take advantage of a discounted tuition rate of only $250 per credit hour for evening, summer and online courses.
-Service members who have run out of Tuition Assistance through attendance at Methodist University are eligible for up to four free courses a year!
-Service members attending full-time in pursuit of their first Bachelor's degree are also eligible for $925 a semester from the North Carolina Legislative Grant that can be applied towards tuition.
-You may also be eligible for Federal Aid which can be determined by completing a FAFSA application at www.fafsa.edu.gov.
+Service members who have run out of Tuition Assistance through attendance at Methodist University are eligible for up to to three free courses a year!
+Servicemembers and their dependents may also be eligible for Federal Financial Aid which can be determined by completing a FAFSA application at www.fafsa.edu.gov.

 7. I am a spouse, do I qualify for any financial aid?